virajnilakh/DistributedFileStorageAndSharing/README.md

 - [ ] Read	remote	file	(not	on	your	cluster)
 - [ ] Any	client	can	connect	to	any	cluster
 - [ ] Unknown	requirements	and	expectations

+# Current behavior
+1. Continuing with storing chunks in-memory as not listed for testing in team.
+Hence file sizes should be limited to less than a GB.
+2. Each node has a redis node which is updated with the leader value whenever a new leader is elected.
+This value can be read by any client  to connect to a leader.

+# Tomorrow Goals
+1. Test Raft algorithm
+2. Read Write all
+3. Redis will store metadata of all files
+4. Redis will store chunks of last 3 files (hot storage)
+5. MySQl should be able to store chunks